spear-sim/spear/docs/getting_started.md

   - `--vulkan_device_files` only has an effect on Linux, and is used to force the Vulkan runtime to load a vendor-specific GPU driver.
 Our `run_executable.py` script will set the `VK_ICD_FILENAMES` environment variable to whatever is passed into `--vulkan_device_files`.
 This argument may or may not be necessary, depending on your specific hardware setup.
 If you have already set the `VK_ICD_FILENAMES` environment variable before invoking `run_executable.py`, you do not need to specify this argument.
 If you have an NVIDIA GPU, you probably need to specify `--vulkan_device_files /usr/share/vulkan/icd.d/nvidia_icd.json`.

-## Programmatically interact with SPEAR via Python
+## Programmatically interacting with SPEAR via Python

 We provide several example applications that demonstrate how to programmatically interact with SPEAR via Python, and highlight what is currently possible with SPEAR.
 In order to run our example applications, you will need to follow the steps below.